Snowmobile: Post-war developments

+Timbersled (2010–2025) made snow bikes and conversion kit systems.
+It was acquired by Polaris in 2015.

 Design

-Most modern snowmobiles are powered by either a four- or two-stroke internal combustion engine, with the exception of the Taiga TS2.
-Historically, snowmobiles have always used two-stroke engines because of their reduced complexity, weight and cost, compared to a similarly powered four-stroke.
-However, four-stroke powered snowmobiles have been gaining popularity steadily in the last fifteen or so years, with manufacturer Yamaha producing four-stroke snowmobiles only.
+Most modern snowmobiles are powered by either a four- or two-stroke internal combustion engine, or are electric such as the Taiga TS2.
+Historically, snowmobiles used two-stroke engines because of their reduced complexity, weight and cost, compared to a similarly powered four-stroke.
+However, four-stroke powered snowmobiles have been gaining popularity.
+Yamaha only produced four-stroke snowmobiles.
 The Whistler Blackcomb ski resort is testing Taiga's electric snowmobiles with lower noise, and similar vehicles exist.

 Early snowmobiles used simple rubber tracks, but modern snowmobiles' tracks are usually made of a Kevlar composite construction.

 Older snowmobiles could generally accommodate two people; however, most snowmobiles manufactured since the 1990s have been designed to only accommodate one person.
 Snowmobiles built with the ability to accommodate two people are referred to as "2-up" snowmobiles or "touring" models and make up an extremely small share of the market.

 Most snowmobiles do not have any enclosures, except for a windshield.